Hurricane Kenna: Meteorological history

-The origin of Hurricane Kenna can be traced to a tropical wave moving westward through the Caribbean Sea on October 16, possibly the same wave that passed near Barbados two days earlier.
-The wave entered the eastern Pacific Ocean on October 19, and a tropical disturbance along the wave axis gradually became better organized.
+On October 16, a tropical wave moved westward through the Caribbean Sea, possibly the same wave that passed near Barbados two days earlier.
+The wave entered the eastern Pacific Ocean on October 19, and the tropical disturbance gradually became better organized.
 Conditions favored continued development, and Dvorak classifications began late on October 20.
-Early on October 22, the system developed into Tropical Depression Fourteen-E while located about 375 mi south of Manzanillo, Colima.
-Initially the depression was disorganized, with little inner convective structure and sporadic deep convection.
-Computer models predicted an increase in wind shear by 60 hours; as such the National Hurricane Center forecast the depression to strengthen to a peak strength of 45 mph before weakening.
+Early on October 22, the system developed into a tropical depression, designated Fourteen-E, while located about 325 nmi south of Acapulco, Guerrero.
+Initially the depression was not well organized, with little inner convective structure and sporadic deep convection.
+Computer models predicted an increase in wind shear by 60 hours; as such the National Hurricane Center forecast the depression to strengthen up to maximum sustained winds of 40 kn before weakening.

-The depression quickly became better organized with a great increase in convection near the center, and six hours after forming it strengthened into Tropical Storm Kenna.
-Upper-level outflow and banding features improved in an organization, as well.
-With warm water temperatures of over 29 C and updated model forecasts anticipating light amounts of vertical wind shear, forecasters predicted Kenna to slowly intensify to reach winds of 85 mph within 72 hours of October 22.
-The storm moved to the west-northwest around the periphery of a mid-level high-pressure system, and initially failed to strengthen further with much of its convection being associated with outer rainbands.
+The depression moved westward and quickly became better organized with a great increase in convection near the center, and six hours after forming it strengthened into a tropical storm and was named Kenna on October 22.
+Upper-level outflow and banding features improved as well.
+With warm water temperatures of over 29 C and updated model forecasts anticipating light amounts of vertical wind shear, forecasters predicted Kenna to slowly intensify to reach winds of 85 mph within 72 hours.
+The storm turned west-northwest around the periphery of a mid-level high-pressure system, and initially failed to strengthen further with much of its convection being associated with outer rainbands.
 On October 23, the outer rainbands dissipated and convection became more concentrated near the center, which coincided with a steady increase in strength.
-Late on October 23, Kenna intensified into a hurricane while located about 380 mi southwest of Manzanillo.
+Late on October 23, Kenna intensified into a hurricane while located about 400 nmi south of Cabo Corrientes, Jalisco.